MSc Gender and Diplomatic Practice

 Teaching

 The Gender and Diplomatic Practice course at the University of Stirling invites experts from UNITAR to teach alongside their staff.
 You’ll explore diplomacy through seminars, discussions, and practical activities.
-You’ll also visit the United Nations in Geneva for hands-on learning.
+You may also be able to visit the United Nations in Geneva for hands-on learning.
 The course emphasises independent study and offers personalised feedback sessions with lecturers.

 Fieldwork